Patrick Dumont

 After his 2009 marriage to Sivan Ochshorn, daughter of Miriam Adelson, Dumont began working for the Adelson-owned Las Vegas Sands Corp.
-He was promoted to Chief Financial Officer in 2016 and President and Chief Operating Officer in 2021.
+He was promoted to Chief Financial Officer (CFO) in 2016, President and Chief Operating Officer (COO) in 2021, and Chief Executive Officer (CEO) and Chairman in 2026.

 In 2023, the Adelson-Dumont family purchased the majority controlling interest in the Mavericks, with Dumont becoming the team's governor, replacing Mark Cuban.
+In his role as governor, Dumont is a significant decision-maker for the team.

 Early life and career

-Dumont grew up in Brooklyn, New York.
-He earned a bachelor's degree in mechanical engineering from Johns Hopkins University and an MBA from Columbia Business School.
+Dumont grew up in Flatbush, Brooklyn, New York.
+He attended Saint Ann’s School in Brooklyn Heights.
+He earned a bachelor's degree in mechanical engineering from Johns Hopkins University and an MBA from Columbia Business School in 2003.

 Business career

+Dumont worked briefly in consulting and aerospace before attending Columbia Business School.
 Dumont's early career was in investment banking.
 He worked at Miller Buckfire and Bear Stearns.

+Las Vegas Sands

-After his marriage to Ochshorn, Dumont joined the Adelson-owned Las Vegas Sands Corp in June 2010.
-He served in a variety of strategy, operating, and finance positions, rising to senior vice president before being named the company's Chief Financial Officer (CFO) in March 2016.
+Dumont joined Las Vegas Sands Corp., owned by Sheldon Adelson and his family, in June 2010.
+He served in a variety of strategic, operating, and finance positions, rising to senior vice president before being named the company's CFO in March 2016.

-In 2015, Dumont brokered the deal for Sheldon Adelson to purchase the newspaper Las Vegas Review-Journal for $140 million in his role overseeing the Adelson family's investments.

-After the death of Sheldon Adelson on January 11, 2021, Dumont was elevated to president and Chief Operating Officer (COO) of Las Vegas Sands Corp, positioning him as the heir to the family's gambling empire.
+After the death of Sheldon Adelson on January 11, 2021, Dumont was promoted to President and COO.

+As COO, Dumont was responsible for overseeing Singapore and Macau operations, which included negotiating with those territories' governments regarding Sands' multi-billion dollar property investments.
+During the Covid-19 Pandemic, Dumont was responsible for the overhaul of the Sands Cotai Central, which was rebranded as the Londoner Macao.
+Dumont also oversaw the continued expansion of Marina Bay Sands, which is located in Singapore.